konstantinosfragkoulis/DroneCtrl/README.md

 Additionally, you need to change some variables in the python script.
 Look for the section "USER EDITABLE VARIABLES".
 There, it is important to change the constant `MASS` to the mass of your drone in kilograms.

 ## Features
-Currently, few things works.
+Currently, few things work.
 All you can do is:
 - Automatic takeoff
 - Automatic landing
 - Controlling the drone with easy-to-use functions: Instead of manually setting the yaw, pitch, roll and throttle, you will just set the forward and vertical acceleration, and a helper function will do all of the conversions.